 “I talk about emotional intelligence,” says Platt.
 “This is even a level above some of the soft skills employers look for.
 Body language, eye contact, remembering peoples’ names.
 We have students for whom English is a second language, so it can be tough for them.”

 So when students perform tasks in Fortis’s training lab, Platt says he’s their manager, their boss, and their homeowner or business owner.
-This instills an accountability and level of comfort working in a real-world environment.
+This instills accountability and a level of comfort working in a real-world environment.

 None of this is to say that the technical aspects of the job aren’t thoroughly covered.
 But there’s a foundational understanding that personal skills must be layered with them in order to create rounded graduates.
 “Everybody represents the company,” says Platt.